sxie22/GASP-python/docs/usage.md

    * **grow_parents**

 Specifies whether to grow the smaller parent to the approximate size of the larger parent before mating.
 Growing is done by taking supercells of the smaller parent along its shortest lattice vector.
 Optional, and defaults to True.

    * **merge_cutoff**

 Specifies the distance (as fraction of atomic radius) below which to merge atoms of the same type in the offspring structure.
 Optional, and defaults to 1.0.

+   * **reduce_both_interfaces**

+(Only for interface geometry) Specifies whether to make primitive cells of both the parents when mating.
+One parent is always allowed to be primitive because a primitive cell only seldom exists for an interface parent organism.
+Secondly, it will again be grown if grow_parents is True.
+Optional, defaults to 0.5

+   * **halve_offspring_prob**

+(Only for interface geometry) Specifies the probability to halve the offspring cell made by mating.
+This is introduced to explore small area structures as the search often progresses towards large area structures. (large area results in more surface relaxation and more fit organisms).
+Optional, defaults to 0.25.

 [Go back to Contents](#contents)